Catch Hell: Plot

 Junior tells Reagan that he loves his movies and that Reagan should take care of himself to look younger.
 Reagan compliments Junior, who is flattered.
-In the news, the media questions Reagan's tweet and broadcasts surveillance video of him getting into Mike’s van.
+In the news, the media questions Reagan's tweet and broadcasts surveillance video of him getting into Mike's van.
 The voicemail message he recorded is actually a verbatim quote from a movie in which he played a kidnapped soldier.
 The police begin to look for him.

 Junior gives Reagan alligator stew and compliments him.
 Reagan flirts back.
 While Junior is not looking, Reagan moves part of his chain under his leg.
 Junior asks if he has experience with a dude.
 Reagan says if he is drunk enough, he is down for anything.
 Junior gives him whiskey and starts kissing his neck.
 Reagan freaks out.
-Junior is upset, but says it is all right because he 'roofied' (drugged) the gator stew and just has to wait.
+Junior is upset, but says it is all right because he roofied the gator stew and just has to wait.
 Hearing this, Reagan pretends to pass-out.
 Junior is about to rape him when the phone rings.
 Reagan quickly head-butts Junior and strangles him with the chain before ultimately passing-out.

 Mike sees that the cops are looking for him.
-He panics and drives over to Junior's mom’s home, looking for him.
+He panics and drives over to Junior's mom's home, looking for him.
 Reagan wakes up to an alligator eating and carrying away Junior.
 Reagan suddenly breaks free and escapes.
 He finds a random car, with keys, but it does not start.
 With ongoing rain, Mike arrives by boat, as the roads have flooded.
 He sees Junior's body at the edge of the water, and searches the shack before seeing Reagan.
 Reagan incapacitates him with a spear gun, then beats him to death.

 Later, in an interview, Reagan says that after the kidnappers died, he had to wait until morning for rescue, as there were rogue alligators.
 Reagan returns home and receives a call from his manager, who says that his interview received amazing views and that everybody wants him in their movies.

 That night, Reagan looks at his emails and sees one from Junior, sent prior to his death.
 In it, Junior expresses his feelings for Reagan and apologizes for the way they met, reminding him that there was some good in it; attached is a video Junior took, showing Reagan restrained and Junior dancing, with the dead alligator skin on his back.
 Junior and Reagan are both laughing in the video.